 1. Understand the customer problems that you solve

-The starting point in defining the target market for your proposition is to understand the problems that you solve.
+The starting point in defining the target market for your product or service is to understand the problems that you solve.
 Once you have a good idea what these are, you can start to work out who is most likely to suffer from these problems.

-Start to list all the different types of customers that suffer from the problems you solve.
+List all the different types of customers that suffer from the problems you solve.
 Once done, you can start to build up a picture of these customers.
-Group them by location - for example, high net worth individuals tend to live in certain postcodes.
-Group them by market sector - are they manufacturers, recruitment agents, and so on.
+Group them by location - for example, high-net-worth individuals tend to live in certain postcodes.
+If you’re a business-to-business enterprise, group customers by job title and market sector - are they manufacturers, recruitment agents, and so on.

-Ask yourself other types of relevant questions about these people.
+Ask yourself other questions about these people.
 Are they married?
 Are they male or female?
 Do they play golf?
 Define them in as many relevant ways as possible.

-3. Who will gain from the value in your offer?
+3. Which specific customers will benefit from your offer?

 - To whom will these problems be most troublesome?